Dog Corner

 • Abscess

 Just expressing the anal glands is not the solution.
 It is more like a part of the treatment.
 You can still do something for your pet.
-Make sure to help him maintain a proper weight (obese dogs have a severe risk of problems with anal glands) and use a high fiber diet.
+Make sure to help him maintain a proper weight (obese dogs have a severe risk of problems with the anal glands) and use a high-fibre diet.
 A hypoallergenic diet may be used as well.

-If the dog had anal glands removed, you will have to make sure the wound doesn’t infect and you will need to pay close attention to the affected area.
-As always, each surgery brings the risk of an infection or complication.
-Luckily we know that most surgeries of this kind are 100% successful and there are no major issues.
+If the dog had anal glands removed, you will have to make sure the wound doesn’t infect, and you will need to pay close attention to the affected area.
+As always, each surgery carries the risk of infection or complication.
+Luckily, we know that most surgeries of this kind are 100% successful and there are no major issues.

 As always, it is crucial to have proper care of your pet and to make sure his health is spot on.
-Expressing anal glands is far from a severe and complicated problem but it is one of those things that sounds scary more than it actually is.
+Expressing anal glands is far from a severe and complicated problem, but it is one of those things that sounds scarier than it actually is.

 Tags: How Often To Express Dog Glands